kercle/cassidoid/Readme.md

 - [x] Decouple `AstNode` from internal `Expr`
 - [x] Basic Pattern matching
 - [x] More advanced Pattern matching (commutative expressions with at most one sequence)
-- [ ] Make Expr into Merkle tree for quicker pattern matching
+- [x] Make Expr into Merkle tree for quicker pattern matching
+- [ ] Remove annotation from Expr, as the intended use case was solved differently
 - [ ] Allow more sequences in commutative patterns
 - [ ] Support for more flexible predicate in pattern matching
 - [x] Basic Rewrite engine